Welcome to Histology at SIU

 - Zoomified Virtual Histology offers many tissues for virtual microscopic examination (at Loyola University Medical Education Network LUMEN).

-- Webpath, hosted by The University of Utah Eccles Health Sciences Library, is a vast resource of materials related to pathology, including many micrographs of normal and pathological specimens.
+- The Internet Pathology Laboratory for Medical Education (WebPath), hosted by The University of Utah Eccles Health Sciences Library, is a vast resource of materials related to pathology, including many micrographs of normal and pathological specimens.

-- University of Michigan Virtual Slidebox, a large collection of pathology specimens for examination by virtual microscopy.
+- University of Michigan, pathology specimens, a large pathology collection for examination by virtual microscopy.

 - Virtual Pathology at the University of Leeds, searchable collection of pathology specimens for examination by virtual microscopy.